1996 Azorean regional election

-The 1996 Azores Regional Election (Eleições Regionais dos Açores, 1996) was an election held on 13 October 1996 for the legislative assembly and government of the Portuguese autonomous region of the Azores.
+The 1996 Azores Regional Election (Eleições Regionais dos Açores, 1996) was an election held on 13 October 1996 to elected the 52 seats for the regional legislative assembly of the Portuguese autonomous region of the Azores.

-The Socialist Party, under the leadership of Carlos César, was the first party with 45 percent of the votes, in comparison to their direct rivals, the Social Democratic Party who won 41 percent, although both parties were tied in seats with each party winning 24 MPs.
+The Socialist Party, under the leadership of Carlos César, won with 45 percent of the votes, while their direct rivals, the Social Democratic Party, won 41 percent of the votes, although both parties tied in seats, each party winning 24 MPs.
+It was the first victory of the Socialists in a regional election since democracy was restored, with the PS holding on to the status as the largest party in the assembly until 2024.

 Voter turnout was relatively high with just over 59.17 percent of the electorate casting their ballot on election day.

 Electoral system

 For the 1996 election, the Azores regional parliament elected 52 members through a proportional system in which the 9 islands elect a number of MPs proportional to the number of registered voters.
 MPs are allocated by using the D'Hondt method.